Marin Gillis, PhD, LPh

 Service to Community:

-• Reviewer/Judge, Annual Roseman Research Symposium, 2021-Present
+• Reviewer/Judge, Annual Roseman Research Symposium, 2021

 • Blood Donor, Cure 4 the Kids, 2021-Present